Sexual Assault Nurse Exams through the National TeleNursing Center

 In 2012, the Massachusetts DPH received funds from the Department of Justice Office for Victims of Crime (OVC) to support the National TeleNursing Center (NTC), the first national 24/7 sexual assault telemedicine resource for clinicians.
 Through a video conferencing system, NTC links SANEs to clinicians in rural and underserved areas in order to provide help in the examination process of a sexual assault victim following an assault.
 They also give guidance on how to collect forensic evidence that is used to prosecute the offenders.
 Their goal is to increase the confidence and competence of rural clinicians in performing a sexual assault examination, as well as to give quality support to the patients.

 Through a request for proposal process from the Massachusetts DPH, 6 remote or underserved medical sites across the nation were chosen as pilot sites for NTC services.
-The following are currently in operation:
+Sites active from 2016 through August of 2018:

 - Hopi Health Care Center, Arizona